David-Way/hush/README.md

 2      Sketch                27034  *:60769
 3      SketchMirrorHelper    27077  *:60770

-> Select a Index to kill, "q" to quit:
+> Select an Index to kill, "q" to quit:
 ```